ssarthaks/VritTechTask/README.md

-# VritTechTask
+# JS Carousel + React Kanban Board Project

-### Branch- TaskA contains the code for the first task with installation guidelines
+### Branch- JsCarousel contains the code for the first task with installation guidelines